wei100/custom-actions/README.md

 <!-- start quote -->
-💬 Quote of the Day: "I don't believe in an afterlife, so I don't have to spend my whole life fearing hell, or fearing heaven even more.
-For whatever the tortures of hell, I think the boredom of heaven would be even worse."
+💬 Quote of the Day: "Don't shy away from earning, but don't sell away your soul."
 <!-- end quote -->